 Learn more about the compelling array of analytical features and functions that are accessible through SQL using Oracle Database 18c

-Analytical SQL Data Sheet
+Analytical SQL Data Sheet (PDF)

 Oracle Magazine - Ask Tom